Scientific exchange - Register as a scientific organisation

 For CITES registration, institutions should contact their country's CITES Management Authority.

-If an overseas institution only plans to exchange non-CITES Australian native specimens and is not registered with their CITES Management Authority to exchange specimens that are listed on CITES, then that institution should register with the Department of Sustainability, Environment, Water, Population and Communities by following the same procedure as for Australian institutions.
+If an overseas institution only plans to exchange non-CITES Australian native specimens and is not registered with their CITES Management Authority to exchange specimens that are listed on CITES, then that institution should register with the Department of the Environment, by following the same procedure as for Australian institutions.

 Using the system (How to exchange)